Kubo-Martin-Schwinger states of Path-structured Flow in Directed Brain Synaptic Networks

-\paragraph*{Phase transition and symmetry breaking.} We have shown that at larger $\b$ the system has different thermodynamical phases generated by $\xx^{j|\b}$.
-On the other hand, thanks to a fundamental result in graph C*-algebras, $(\cal O, \a)$ has no KMS states at $\b< \b_c$ and admits a unique KMS state at $\b_c$ obtained as the limit of pure states as $\b$ converges to $\b_c$~\cite{huef2012KMS}.
-More precisely, the $\xx^{j|\b}$'s tend to the same state as $\b$ approaches $\b_c$ where disorder is predominant, and 'separate' themselves with each other as temperature decreases to allow for more order.
-This property can be interpreted as a symmetry breaking of information flow: at very large temperature $\sim T_c=1/\b_c$ pure KMS states generate symmetric information flow networks, and as temperature decreases, more 'asymmetric' profiles occur.
-But how much asymmetric---or close to being symmetric---are these profiles below $T_c$?
-To address this question, we consider the {\em transition probability} introduced by Uhlmann~\cite{uhlmann1976} to study transition between two states in a C*-algebra and used by Jozsa~\cite{Jozsa1994} to define 'fidelity' between quantum states, which, in our context, can be expressed as
+For large $\b$, the system has different states generated by $\xx^{j|\b}$.
+In contrast, $(\cal O, \a)$ has no KMS states at $\b< \b_c$, and its KMS state at $\b_c$ is obtained as limit of pure states as $\b \to \b_c$~\cite{huef2012KMS}.
+Specifically, the profiles $\xx^{j|\b}$ converge to a common state as $\b$ approaches $\b_c$ where disorder is predominant, and differentiate as temperature decreases to allow for more order.
+This behaviour reflects a symmetry breaking in path-structured flow: at high temperature near $\sim T_c=1/\b_c$, pure KMS states yield symmetric flow networks, while low temperatures lead to increasingly asymmetric interaction profiles.
+To quantify this asymmetry, we consider the {\em transition probability} introduced by Uhlmann~\cite{uhlmann1976} and later used by Jozsa~\cite{Jozsa1994} to define 'fidelity' between quantum states.
+In our context, the transition between two profiles $\xx^{j|\b}$ and $\xx^{j'|\b}$ is given by:

+This quantity $P(j,j',\b)\in [0,1]$ measures the similarity between flow patterns driven by neurons $j$ or $j'$.
+A higher value indicates that the corresponding flow networks are nearly indistinguishable, while lower value signals significant structural differences.
+Statistically, $P(j,j',\b)$ is the probability of correctly identifying the system's state at inverse temperature $\b$, given that it is in one of the pure states $\xx^{j|\b}$ or $\xx^{j'|\b}$.
+In physical terms, it quantifies the symmetry between flow profiles of two neurons.